Youngestdev/blog/_posts/2018-07-13-redux-react-context-api-post.markdown

 }
 ```

-Now, to finalise the migration, we will open our `index.js` file and inside the `render()` function, wrap the App component with the Consumer component.Also, wrap the Consumer inside the Provider component.Exactly as shown here:
+Now, to finalise the migration, we will open our `index.js` file and inside the `render()` function, wrap the App component with the Consumer component.
+Also, wrap the Consumer inside the Provider component.Exactly as shown here:

 ```js
 import React from 'react';